-The Trinity Health Radiologic Technology Program takes applications from October to January 1 and accepts up to 6 students who start the program in June.
+The Trinity Health Radiologic Technology Program takes applications from October to January 1 for students who will start the program in August.
 We are looking for dependable, highly motivated, caring people who are interested in pursuing challenging academic studies combined with hands-on training in medical imaging and patient care.
 General information on how to apply and admission into the program is provided below.
 For more detail on admission and application requirements and procedures see the Policy Manual at pp.6-10.

 2.75 cumulative college GPA or higher

 At least 18 years of age reflective of the National Council on Radiation Protection and Measurements (NCRP) effective dose limits for occupational exposure in persons younger than 18.

 Applicants must meet certain technical specifications to participate in the program and meet the physical demands of a radiologic technologist, therefore the applicant must review, sign and return the Technical Specifications form which is attached to the Application Forms.
 See link to Application Forms.

 Students must possess an associates or baccalaureate degree in order take the ARRT certification exam after obtaining a certificate from an accredited radiography program.
 To be considered for acceptance into our program, applicants must also demonstrate satisfactory completion of post-secondary coursework from an accredited institution in the following coursework.

 1 semester Advanced Math (College Algebra, Precalculus, Statistics)

 2 semesters of Anatomy and Physiology